martgil/webext-docs/tabs.rst

 .. api-section-annotation-hack:: -- [Added in TB 82, backported to TB 78.4.0]

 Connects to the content script(s) in the specified tab.
-The `runtime.onConnect <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onConnect>`__ event is fired in each content script running in the specified tab for the current extension.
-For more details, see `Content Script Messaging <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts>`__.
+The <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onConnect'>runtime.onConnect</a> event is fired in each content script running in the specified tab for the current extension.
+For more details, see <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts'>Content Script Messaging</a>.

 .. api-header::
    :label: Parameters